 Lots of infertile women believe that if they have scanty menses this means that the "bad blood" is collecting inside their body and poisoning their system, leading to infertility.
 This is why many will go to a doctor demanding that their "uterus be cleaned" with the help of a D&C!
 It's hard to convince them that God has designed the body very sensibly; that she would not allow "blood to accumulate in the uterus"; and that a woman's uterus does not need a vacuum cleaning to be kept clean !

 The truth is that there is lots of variation in normal flow in normal fertile women as well - and lots of fertile women will have normal periods which are scanty.
 However, because they are fertile, they do not obsess over how much blood they lose during their periods, and do not even bother to notice this.

-Similarly, infertile women with heavy periods who pass clots during their menses feel that these clots means that they are miscarrying , because they confuse the passage of clots with the passage of tissue.
+Similarly, infertile women with heavy periods who pass clots during their menses feel that these clots mean that they are miscarrying because they confuse the passage of clots with the passage of tissue.

 Not much reliable information

-In reality, most of these changes in the amount of menstrual flow are normal variants which are commonly seen in fertile women as well.
-They are not cause and effect and do not normally affect fertility.
+In reality, most of these changes in the amount of menstrual flow are normal variants that are commonly seen in fertile women as well.
+They are not caused and effect and do not normally affect fertility.